Child Growth & Development

 Environmental Factors That Influence 5 Areas of Child Development

 Find out what environmental factors determine how your child will develop.
 You may have more control than you think.

 Many children have sensory processing problems that influence behavior.
-Children may not like being touched, may have unusual preferences in clothing, or may have limited food choices.
-Understanding these issues may make it easier for parents and teachers to deal with children’s problem behaviors.
+Children may not like being touched, have unusual preferences in clothing, or have limited food choices.
+Understanding these issues may make it easier for parents and teachers to deal with a child's problematic behaviors.

 A Mother's Guide to Raising a Child With Down Syndrome